 - Alt+Insert Button: – This option will help you to get a quick look at the programs running on Remote PC.

-- Alt+PageDown Button: – This shortcut is same as “Atl+Insert” but works backwards.
+- Alt+PageDown Button: – This shortcut is the same as “Atl+Insert” but works backward.
 Means, it will scroll through applications from Right to Left, instead of Left to Right.

 - Ctrl+Alt+End Button: – This is the most important shortcut of How To Use Remote Desktop To Connect To A Windows 10 PC as it allows you to operate the “Task Manager, Switch Off, And Restart” your computer.